WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### Optional Mods and Downloads

+1. Improved textures for Cross Break Action Laser: Download from [here](https://niero.gumroad.com/l/fhdhdh), and use the supplied discount code if you don't want to donate to the author
-1. Ultra Wide Support: The list does not have official utlrawide support (because I don't have an official ultrawide monitor), but there is a user maintained [thread on the topic](https://discord.com/channels/885225427839369216/1030877815559684137) in the discord.
+2. Ultra Wide Support: The list does not have official utlrawide support (because I don't have an official ultrawide monitor), but there is a user maintained [thread on the topic](https://discord.com/channels/885225427839369216/1030877815559684137) in the discord.

 ### Game INI Settings with BethINI